Jarcos09/MLops_E38_F2/README.md

 ## Project Organization

 ```
 ├── LICENSE                         <- Open-source license if one is chosen
 ├── Makefile                        <- Makefile with convenience commands like `make data` or `make train`
 ├── README.md                       <- The top-level README for developers using this project.
 ├── params.yaml                     <- Centralized configuration file for pipeline parameters.
 ├── data
 │   ├── external                    <- Data from third party sources.
 │   ├── interim                     <- Intermediate data that has been transformed.
 │   ├── processed                   <- The final, canonical data sets for modeling.
 │   └── raw                         <- The original, immutable data dump.
 │
 ├── docs                            <- A default mkdocs project; see www.mkdocs.org for details
 │
 ├── models                          <- Trained and serialized models, model predictions, or model summaries
 │
 ├── notebooks                       <- Jupyter notebooks.
 Naming convention is a number (for ordering),
 │                                      the creator's initials, and a short `-` delimited description, e.g.
 │                                      `1.0-jqp-initial-data-exploration`.
 │
 ├── pyproject.toml                  <- Project configuration file with package metadata for
 │                                      MLFlow/DVC and configuration for tools like black
 │
 ├── references                      <- Data dictionaries, manuals, and all other explanatory materials.
 │
 ├── reports                         <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures                     <- Generated graphics and figures to be used in reporting
 │
 ├── requirements.txt                <- The requirements file for reproducing the analysis environment, e.g.
 │                                      generated with `pip freeze > requirements.txt`
 │
 ├── setup.cfg                       <- Configuration file for flake8
 │
-└── src   <- Source code for use in this project.
+└── src                             <- Source code for the project
-    │
-    ├── __init__.py            <- Makes r a Python module
+    ├── __init__.py                 <- Makes `src` a Python module
-    │
     ├── config
     │   ├── __init__.py
     │   └── config.py               <- Store useful variables and configuration
-    │
     ├── data
     │   ├── __init__.py
+    │   ├── clean_dataset.py        <- Script to clean raw data
+    │   ├── cleaning.py             <- Main cleaning scripts
     │   ├── dataset.py              <- Scripts to download or generate data
+    │   ├── download_dataset.py     <- Scripts to fetch datasets from external sources
-    │   └── features.py        <- Code to create features for modeling
+    │   ├── features.py             <- Code to create features for modeling
-    │
+    │   └── preprocess_data.py      <- Preprocessing pipelines for ML
     └── modeling
         ├── __init__.py
+        ├── plots.py                <- Code to create visualizations
         ├── predict.py              <- Code to run model inference with trained models
+        ├── train_model.py          <- Model training logic and MLFlow integration
-        ├── train.py           <- Code to train models
+        └── train.py                <- Entry point to train models
-        └── plots.py           <- Code to create visualizations
 ```

 --------